How to Get Rid of Dead Mouse Smell in Your House

 When it comes to the issue of domestic rodent control, the elimination of actual rodents is not the only critical factor.
 Whether living or dead, the body of a rat or a mouse can carry numerous germs and diseases.
 Once a rodent has crossed a given path or nested in a particular area, any number of allergens could fester in the marks or defecation left behind by the creature.

 Most lasting of all, however, is the stench that rodents leave behind once they start to decompose, the likes of which can saturate a house permanently if the problem isn’t rectified in a timely manner.
+If you think you may have a mouse in your wall, check out our guide on how to remove mice from your walls, air ducts, and crawl spaces.

 What Does a Dead Mouse Smell Like?